-Most people understand cleaning as taking away the dirt.
-But that’s only a displacement of the problem: what then is “dirt”?
-That is very dependent on personal interpretation and women will have quite a different opinion on it than men (no jokes, please).
+Cleaning is understood by most people as removing dirt.
+But with that we only moved the problem: what is “dirty”?
+That is very dependent on personal interpretation and women will judge it very differently from men (no, no jokes please).

-Looking for a definition which is as general as possible we could say: Dirt is matter on the wrong place.
-I’m eating toast with marmalade and a tiny piece drops on the floor, a second ago it was food, now it is “dirt”.
-But the substance, the matter of which it consists – toast and marmalade – has not significantly changed between my mouth and the floor.
-Only, according to our actual norms there shouldn’t be toast and marmalade on the floor, therefore it has to be removed and disposed off somewhere else where it can’t become a burden for a good hygiene.
+If we look for a characterization that is as general as possible, we can say for example: Dirt is matter in the wrong place.
+I eat a slice of bread with jam and a piece falls on the floor, just now it was still food, now it is “dirty”.
+But the substance, the material in question – in this case bread and jam – has not changed substantially from my mouth to the ground.
+According to our current standards, there should not be any bread with jam on the floor, so it must be removed and placed somewhere where it cannot become a risk for good hygiene.

-What could then be cleaning?
-The displacement of dirt by means of a certain protocol and certain equipment – tools as well as products.
+What is cleaning then?
+Moving dirt through certain actions and certain aids – tools as well as products.

 Cleaning requires a logical approach:

 • Determining the nature of the contamination, its adhesion and the type of support on which it is located

 • The choice of actions and aids in function thereof

 • The fact that cleaning is not in a bucket or in a machine, but between the ears.